PayalUmraliya/ChatUI/README.md

 To zoom image or video EXPhotoViewer (https://github.com/Julioacarrettoni/EXPhotoViewer) library used.
 To Grow textview as typing HPGrowingTextView (https://github.com/adonoho/HPGrowingTextView) library used.
 To show auto complete places ABCGooglePlacesAutocomplete (https://github.com/AdamBCo/ABCGooglePlacesAutocomplete) library used.
+- Update the api key in ABCGooglePlacesAPIClient.m file

+NSString *const apiKey = @"YOUR API KEY HERE";

 ###### AUTHOR